What is Hedging?

 This strategy is as simple as it sounds.
 The investor keeps part of his money in cash, hedging against potential losses in his investments.

 Hedging can be used in various areas such as commodities, which include things such as gas, oil, meat products, dairy, sugar, and others.

 Another area is securities, which are most commonly found in the form of stocks and bonds.
 Investors can buy securities without taking possession of anything physical, making them an easily tradable property.
 Currencies can also be hedged, as well as interest rates and weather.

 Hedging is an important protection that investors can use to protect their investments from sudden and unforeseen changes in financial markets.

-Thank you for reading CFI’s explanation of hedging.
-CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA)™ certification program, designed to transform anyone into a world-class financial analyst.
+Thank you for reading CFI’s guide on Hedging.
 To keep learning and developing your knowledge of financial analysis, we highly recommend the additional resources below: